delhivery/project-polaris/events.md

 Events are objects which describe some action that has occured along with associated data.
 Events don't directly update models.
 Functions/Callbacks carry out operations in response to events which may or not may not produce a new version of the model.

+## Event Storage

+Events are immutable and stored as append only operation.
+Events can arrive out of order in a distributed system and application layer would have to implement appropriately.

+## Event generation

 The system generating events is decoupled from the system consuming the events.

+## Event & Models

+Events can have associated data with them which can be Models or free text arguments.

+## Event validation

+- Checks on events
+- Event is correctly defined?

+## Event callbacks

+Events will have registered callbacks/functions which will get triggered if the incoming event is valid at the current state of the lifecycle.